JAMS Denver is located in Denver and serves Colorado and the Rocky Mountain West

 • disputes under liability policies seeking coverage for property damage and “rip and tear” damages, and often involving application of business risk exclusions, insured contract coverage issues, or additional insured coverage disputes;

-• claims for coverage under professional liability policies issued to legal, engineering or medical professionals;
+• claims for coverage under professional liability policies issued to legal, design, or medical professionals;

 • personal and advertising injury coverage claims involving defamation, wrongful eviction, trespass, and copyright or trade dress violations; and,